mozilla/data-docs/src/datasets/non_desktop/day_2_7_activation/reference.md

 <!-- toc -->

 # Introduction
-`firefox_nondesktop_day_2_7_activation` is designed for use in calculating the day 2-7 activation metric, a key result in 2020 for the non desktop products.
+`firefox_nondesktop_day_2_7_activation` is designed for use in calculating the day 2-7 activation metric, a key result in 2020 for the nondesktop products.

 # Contents